 5. Reciprocity Happy and Healthy Water

 A. LEARNING OBJECTIVES

-While numerous learning objectives and learning modalities are included and achievable in each episode, the most significant learning objectives are listed in this section.
+While numerous learning objectives and learning modalities are included and achievable in each lesson, the most significant learning objectives are listed in this section.

-An entry from the Lewis and Clark journals introduces the themed activities, followed by background information for the activities in each learning episode.
+An entry from the Lewis and Clark journals introduces the themed activities, followed by background information for the activities in each lesson plan.
 These descriptions provide teachers with some contextual information related to HTL, the Corps of Discovery, and the scientific experiments, and allow them to share and adjust this information according to their students.